-- Staff teams must be appropriately trained and culturally and professionally diverse (where possible), and have the appropriate skills to meet the complex needs of the target group. - Counselling staff must be highly skilled, and hold relevant qualifications.
-Funded organisations are responsible for the recruitment of appropriately qualified staff, provision of appropriate induction, ongoing training and development and professional supervision of these staff. - The service must ensure staff are provided with adequate supervision and with training and networking opportunities to enhance professional development and improve Service User outcomes.
+- Staff teams must be appropriately trained and culturally and professionally diverse (where possible), and have the appropriate skills to meet the complex needs of the target group. - Counselling and case management staff must be highly skilled and hold relevant qualifications.
+Funded organisations are responsible for the recruitment of appropriately qualified staff, provision of appropriate induction, ongoing training and development and professional supervision of these staff. - The department understands that in some circumstances such as in remote parts of Queensland recruitment of staff with appropriate skills and experience can be difficult.
+It is also recognised that it may be desirable for a mix of qualifications, cultural connections and knowledge of the local area, skills and life experience to be reflected in the team.